piteren/pypoks/podecide/podecide.md

 A single DMK handles one policy and makes decisions for multiple players (n_players).
 Decisions are made using the **Many States One Decision** (MSOD) concept.
 MSOD assumes that a table player can send multiple (1-N) states to DMK before asking DMK for a move decision.
-DMK computes policy moves probabilities for all the sent states, even for those that do not require table decisions from a player.
+DMK computes policy moves probabilities for all sent states, even for those that do not require table decisions from a player.

 The two main functions of DMK are: